Moving from Chicago to The Valley of the Sun

 Economy and Employment

-With a diverse economy that is growing at a faster rate than the United States as a whole, Arizona offers plenty of job opportunities.
 The state’s economy historically used to rely mainly on copper, cotton, cattle, citrus, and tourism.

 Housing and Living Costs

-From the Grand Canyon National Park and the Grand Canyon Village which are great for hiking, and rafting, to the Antelope Canyon, Monument Valley Grand Canyon, Skywalk Havasu Falls, Oak Creek Canyon, and Kaibab National Forest, Arizona has one of the most stunning natural landscapes in the country.
+From the Grand Canyon National Park and the Grand Canyon Village, which are great for hiking and rafting, to the Antelope Canyon, Monument Valley Grand Canyon, Skywalk Havasu Falls, Oak Creek Canyon, and Kaibab National Forest, Arizona has one of the most stunning natural landscapes in the country.